Electrical

 04

-Landlords must ensure fixed installations are inspected at least every 5 years and supply the report to tenants and, on request, the local authority within strict deadlines.
+Landlords in the private and social rented sectors must ensure fixed electrical installations are inspected and tested at least every 5 years by a properly qualified person, and provide proof of inspection to tenants and, where required, the local authority.

 How CertFlow handles it